 - Welcome Dinner at Le Belga Queen

-Also on avenue Louise, Horta’s restored Hôtel Max Hallet, is a comparatively restrained structure of 1904 where the straight, slender façade is decorated with elegant doors and windows plus an elongated stone balcony with a wrought-iron balustrade.
+On avenue Louise, the restored Hôtel Max Hallet is a restrained structure of 1904 where the straight, slender façade is decorated with elegant doors and windows plus an elongated stone balcony with a wrought-iron balustrade.

 - Guided tour of Musée Fin-de-Siècle